abhijit-c/LatinTranslations/Georgics/src/book4.md

 | *Volcani, Martisque dolos et dulcia furta,*
 | *aque Chao densos divum numerabat amores.*

+- Dense loves of mars from Chaos, kinda meaning from the beginning.

+      Among them Clymene was telling (...),

 Among these Clymene was telling of Vulcan’s baffled care, of the wiles and stolen joys of Mars, and from Chaos on was rehearsing the countless loves of the gods.